bcgov/platform-services-status/README.md

 ```

 When this change is merged into the `master` branch it will take about 60 seconds before it is widely available.

-**Pro Tip** 🤓

-Its a good idea to test your changes before you publish them.
-See them `Development` section below.
-If your YAML above is malformed the site may present itself incorrectly.

 ### Add an Incident Report